brittanyvl/photobeat-reel-maker/README.md

 1. Upload your photos as png or jpg files
 2. Upload an audio track as an mp3 or wav
 3. Click submit and allow time to process
-4. Review your final video and download if you like it!
+4. Review your final video and download if you like it